mbozis/OAI_5G_scripts/README.md

 **To start CN v1.51 with different PLMN setting you should specify it using the argument -p .
 For example ./5gcn -d -v 1 -p 1 for PLMN 00101.
 CN v2.1.0 can support multiple PLMNs so if you make the above changes to yaml and sql files you can start CN supporting all configured PLMNs without using -p argument in 5gcn script.
 For example ./5gcn -d -v 2**

 To change the attenuation parameter for tx and rx use **./gnbconfig -t** or **./gnbconfig -r** respectively.
 You may find this useful for example when you want to switch from RF cables to OTA transmission.
 You may also want to switch between external and internal source for your SDR device using **-e** or **-i** arguments with **gnbconfig**.
 The configuration made with **gnbconfig** script is done in all configuration files and for all PLMN options.
-When you make changes to host ips or switch from core network v 1.5.1 to v 2.1.0 you need to run **gnbconfig -a** to reconfigure the ip addresses in gnbconfig.ini file and conf files in tje folder configuration.
+When you make changes to host ips or switch from core network v 1.5.1 to v 2.1.0 you need to run **gnbconfig -a** to reconfigure the ip addresses in gnbconfig.ini file and conf files in the folder configuration.

+If you want to run core network in a different host from gNB host, edit the variables **CN_IP** , **GNB_NIC_TO_CN** , **GNB_NIC_TO_CN_IP** and **CN_HOST_IP** in **gnbconfig.ini** file to configure an separate network interface between Core Network Host and gNB host.
+This connection works better at 10gbps speed.
+After saving changes to gnbconfig.ini file run **./gnbconfig -c** to change the network settings of NGI interface in all configuration files.

 Finally if you to make changes to a configuration file for a specific scenario use **./gnbconfig -s <scenario number>** script.

+Before running **./startgnb** or **./startgnbsim** scripts run **./hwstress** to configure CPUs and NIC interfaces for better realtime performance.
+Run **./hwrelax** to return back to normal settings.

+The main scripts are the following (run them without sudo privilages):

 **./oaitest**